New Strings Faculty Member Hired

 Brown began his collegiate studies with Peter Lloyd at the University of Minnesota, but ultimately completed his bachelor’s and master’s degrees at Rice University as a student of renowned pedagogue Paul Ellison.
 Upon completing his degrees he went on to work with David Moore at the University of Southern California before joining the DSO in 2014.

-Beyond orchestral performance, Brown is an active soloist and chamber musician.
+Beyond orchestral performance, he is an active soloist and chamber musician.
 He is a member of the Detroit Chamber Winds and Strings, and performs regularly in the Great Lakes Chamber Music Festival.
 He is also a frequent recitalist, and gave his solo concerto debut with the DSO in 2015.
-A keen interest in Baroque music led him to pursue study of historical performance practice at the Accademia di Musica Antica in Brunico, Italy.
+A keen interest in Baroque music led Brown to pursue study of historical performance practice at the Accademia di Musica Antica in Brunico, Italy.
 He also studied at the International Summer School of Early Music in Valitice, Czech Republic, and with private tutors in Vienna, Austria.

-As an educator, Brown has taught master classes as at the Colburn School, Rice University, the University of Southern California, Texas Christian University, and the 2016 Suzuki Association of the Americas (SAA) Conference.
+As an educator, Brown has taught master classes as at the Colburn School, Rice University, the University of Southern California, Texas Christian University, and the 2016 Suzuki Association of the Americas Conference.
 He has coached numerous ensembles at programs such as the Houston Youth Symphonies, Troy High School String Camp, Farmington Day for Strings, Michigan Bass Bash, and East Michigan BassFest.
 Brown also has presented lectures at the 2016 SAA Conference, and the 2015 International Society of Bassists Convention.